welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Cosmos.md

 }
 ```

+* The `value` depends on the type of `typeUrl` and the method of the contract you want to execute.
+The above parameters are examples of transaction types that send coins to other accounts.
-* The parameters are described in detail at the [link](https://v1.cosmos.network/rpc/v0.41.4).
+* The parameters are described in detail at the [link](https://docs.cosmos.network/v0.44/core/proto-docs.html).

 ## 3. Example
 ```javascript